Setup

 Your FT device temporarily (when in ‘factory’ state) broadcasts its own wireless network, allowing user connection for entering configuration information.

-- After a few moments, the configuration page should automatically open.
-If it does not open after 10-15s, enter setup.ferrytempo.com into your web browser.
+- If page does not open after 10-15s, enter setup.ft.com into your web browser.
 (If that doesn't work, try entering 192.168.4.1)

 - Allow up to 30 seconds for connection to the FT cloud server.